AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/privatelink-service.md

 Choose one of the PrivateLink connection types best suited for your Adobe Commerce on cloud infrastructure environments:

--  **Unidirectional PrivateLink**–Choose this configuration to retrieve data securely from a Adobe Commerce on cloud infrastructure store.
+-  **Unidirectional PrivateLink**–Choose this configuration to retrieve data securely from an Adobe Commerce on cloud infrastructure store.
 -  **Bidirectional PrivateLink**–Choose this configuration to establish secure connections to and from systems outside of the Adobe Commerce on cloud infrastructure environment.
 The bidirectional option requires two connections:
    -  A connection between the customer VPC and the Adobe VPC
    -  A connection between the Adobe VPC and the customer VPC

 >[!TIP]
 >
 >Work with your network administrator or Cloud platform provider for help with selecting the PrivateLink connection type, or help with VPC setup and administration.
-See Cloud platform PrivateLink documentation: [AWS PrivateLink](https://aws.amazon.com/privatelink/) or [Azure Private Link](https://docs.microsoft.com/en-us/azure/private-link/).
+See Cloud platform PrivateLink documentation: [AWS PrivateLink](https://aws.amazon.com/privatelink/) or [Azure Private Link](https://learn.microsoft.com/en-us/azure/private-link/).

 ## Request PrivateLink enablement